 One had to be versed in country things

 Not to believe the phoebes wept.

-My library has been the only enduring structure in my life, and nearly all of the material on this website has been written using the resources of my library.
+My library has been the only enduring structure in my life, and nearly all of the material on my two websites has been written using the resources of my library.
 Contributions toward recovery will be gratefully accepted.

 © RJO 1995–2016